The Gospel for Every Enneagram (GHFC Elective: Lesson 1)

 The need for power includes the ability to influence circumstances around us, control ourselves, and the ability to let go of control.
 The Enneagram numbers that most feel this need are the 8, 9, and 1.

-To feel safe or secure doesn't mean no harm will ever befalls us.
+Lastly, we have a need to feel secure or safe.
+This doesn't just mean preventing harm from occurring to us.
 It’s knowing beyond a shadow of a doubt that we're going to be okay no matter what happens.
 The Enneagram numbers that most feel this need are the 5, 6, 7.

-We need all three of these things, but we tend to feel one of these needs more than the others.
-I think—and this is Abby speaking— that is our particular way we hunger after the Lord corresponds to that the way we were made to uniquely reflect our almighty, beautiful, and complex God.
+We all experience these three needs, but we tend to feel one of these needs more than the others.
+I think that the way we hunger after the Lord also corresponds to that the way we were made to uniquely reflect our almighty, beautiful, and complex God.

 Abby’s Chart

 Basic personality typing focuses on strengths weaknesses.
 And we’re all supposed to appreciate each other and live in harmony.
-The Enneagram brings in motives—which by the way is no real invention of the Enneagram.
-People have always had ulterior motives.
-But the Enneagram shows how doing STRENGTHS for the wrong motives results in certain weaknesses.
+The Enneagram brings in motives.
+The Enneagram shows how acting according to our STRENGTHS for the wrong reasons results in certain weaknesses.
 Or let’s use Bible language: “Those who who live . . . according to the flesh . . . produce works of the flesh.
 They cannot please God.
 Indeed they cannot.
 They are filled with anger, pride, deceit, envy, greed, fear . . .”
-Or let’s use our hungry for God analogy.
-We hunger for God like this, in order to get these needs met.
-But that just produces this kind of character and this sin.
+So when we hunger for God in order to get these psychological needs met, we produce a kind of caricature of ourselves that repeats certain sins over and over again.

-The confusing part here is what people identify as their strength’s.
-And they are strengths.
-These things are good gifts from God.
+Our strengths are good gifts from God.
 Just like good knees and a clear complexion are good gifts.
-And God gives these strengths to anyone.
+And God gives strengths to everyone.
 But we tend to over-identify with our strengths and believe this is who we are.
 People applaud us for these strengths.
 Those strengths become the way by which we support ourselves through life.

-In fact they becomes the very thing that keeps us from surrendering to the Lord.
-Makes sense of why the Bible says blessed are poor in spirit.
-They sooner realize they don’t have anything to offer.
-They need the Lord.
-We all need the Lord, but some of us are fooling ourselves into believing we’re okay with our strengths.
+In fact they become the very thing that keeps us from surrendering to the Lord.
+Thus, the sooner we realize that we have been relying on our strengths instead of the Lord, the sooner we see how we need God.
+Everyone needs the Lord, but some of us are fooling ourselves into believing we’re okay with our strengths.
 We’re happy if the Lord just leaves us alone.

 Disclaimers